Yara-Rules/yago/README.md

 YaGo will look for rules at `path/with/rules/rules/`.

 The last option is the flag `-format`.
 At the moment YaGo is only supporting two formats: `json`, and `bson`.
-By default YaGol will use `json`.
+By default YaGo will use `json`.

 A json output looks like